jackammon/bettermd/README.md

 # BetterMD - Markdown Editor
 A clean, modern, markdown editor built with React, TypeScript, and Tailwind CSS.

+Got tired of using ugly markdown editors online ¯\_(ツ)_/¯

 ## Features